Skip to main content

 • align with the message samples you provide later.

-Tip.
-Avoid vague descriptions like 'customer communication' or 'marketing purposes' without details.
+Avoid vague descriptions like 'customer communication' or 'marketing purposes' without details, as this increases the risk of rejection.

 Provide at least two examples of real messages you plan to send.
 Each message sample must clearly include: